arun2dot0/SampleLiferay/README.md

 liferay-spring-mvc
 ======================
 This example project defines Liferay hello-world portlet using the Spring MVC Portlet framework.
-Integration with Jenkins for automatic build.
+Integration with Jenkins for automatic build...